oauth-io/oauth-phonegap/README.md

 Integrating in your project
 ---------------------------

-The `OAuth` object is automatically added to `window` when you include the plugin, so you don't need
+The `OAuth` object is automatically added to `window` when you include the plugin, so you don't need to add it youself.

 In your JavaScript, add this line to initialize OAuth.js.
-You can get a public key from your [OAuth.io Key Manager](https://oauth.io/key-manager) (you'll have to create an account if you don't have one yet).
+You can get the public key of your app from your [OAuth.io dashboard](https://oauth.io/dashboard/apps).

 ```javascript
 OAuth.initialize('your_app_public_key');